Nyerguds/MobiusMapEditor/README.md

 * Add Tiberian Dawn Megamap support.
 (Sole Survivor map type)
 * Show bibs placed as the 'smudge' type as their full size.
-* Separating mods between Tiberian Dawn and Red Alert, so they only activate on their specific map type.